PATIENT RESOURCES

 • Graves’ Disease & Thyroid Foundation

-The Graves’ Disease & Thyroid Foundation is a helpful resource for caregivers.
+The Graves’ Disease & Thyroid Foundation is a helpful resource for patients and caregivers.
 They provide ongoing conferences geared toward those who have been impacted by Graves’ disease and TED.

 gdatf.org